afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 ### Analog circuits

 There are some articles on the Internet claiming a lot of switches in a single pin.
-It may work in a circuit simulator or in a specific application but, un global terms, **they don't work properly**.
+It may work in a circuit simulator or in a specific application but, in global terms, **they don't work properly**.
 I came to this conclusion after a lot of testing.
 Analog circuits may seem a good idea, but they **fail** to identify the correct inputs due to:

 - Voltage drops, when another part of the circuit is draining current.
 - Resistor tolerance and thermal noise.